DRIVER VERIFIER DMA VIOLATION Error in Windows 10 & 11 [Fixed]

 - Wait for the process to finish.

-- Start Automatic Repair by restarting your computer few times during the boot.
+- Start Automatic Repair by restarting your computer a few times during the boot.

-- Choose Troubleshoot > Reset this PC > Remove everything.
-You might get asked to insert Windows 10 installation media, so be sure to have bootable USB flash drive ready.
+- Go to Remove everything.
+You might get asked to insert Windows 10 installation media, so be sure to have a bootable USB flash drive ready.

 - Follow the instructions on the screen and complete the reset.

-Blue Screen of Death errors such as DRIVER_VERIFIER_DMA_VIOLATION can create many problems, but you can easily fix this error by using one of our solutions.
+Blue Screen of Death errors such as DRIVER VERIFIER DMA VIOLATION can create many problems, but you can easily fix this error using one of our solutions.

 Still having issues?
 Fix them with this tool:

 Some driver-related issues can be solved faster by using a dedicated tool.
 If you're still having problems with your drivers, just download DriverFix and get it up and running in a few clicks.
 After that, let it take over and fix all of your errors in no time!